What Is Will Mediation?

 - The parties remain in control of the process.

 - Settlement terms may be more flexible than the powers available to a Court.

 - Mediation is less stressful than a trial.

 - The parties do not have to settle at mediation.
 They can walk away if they choose.

 - Mediation is less uncertain.
 You are not asking a third party (a judge) to decide the matter.

-- Although there is a cost to mediation it is likely to be substantially less than the cost if the matter goes to Court.
+- Although there is a mediation cost, it is likely to be substantially less than the cost if the case goes to Court.

 - The vast majority of mediations are successful.

 - Disputed Wills ordinarily involve parties who are known to each other.
 There is a much better prospect of remaining on reasonable terms if the matter can be resolved by agreement.

 A Will Mediator is a qualified individual (usually a lawyer) who is appointed by the parties to conduct the mediation.
 The Mediator is entirely neutral to the case and their role is to act as a diplomat, shuttling between the parties to reach some common ground or agreement which the parties are prepared to live with.
 A mediator will usually have accreditation for acting as a mediator.

 The parties set aside a half-day or day to undergo mediation.
 They agree with the appointment of an independent Mediator and the venue and are usually represented by their lawyers.
 At the mediation, each party has their own room and the Mediator will shuttle between the two, understanding each party’s position and work towards reaching a position which both parties are willing to accept.
 In addition, as part of this process, the mediator will communicate offers and counteroffers to try and reach an agreement.